lesandie/tinybird_nyc_taxi/README.md

 ## Improvements and added complexity: Data Stream

 There is always room for improvements.
 For the next iteration in the process, I would like to automate the calculation of the standard deviation and average of the series for the trip time, trip distance and passenger count variables.
-One way of doing this would be as described above using the* ``` AggregatingMergeTree``` *Engine and the* ```AggregateFunction()```*.
-I'll give it a try.
+One way of doing this would be as described above using the* ``` AggregatingMergeTree``` *Engine and the* ```AggregateFunction()```* and a CTE.

-Another way would be publishing and endpoint for the materialized view and query the data from a python script that I would happily write :-D when **I have more time (working on it)**.
+Another way would be publishing and endpoint for the materialized view and query the data from a python script that I wrote. check the misc directory.
 But still because of the simplicity of the model, we would need a human operator to calculate the lower and upper bounds of the distribution.

 **UPDATE 21-05-2021**:
 *Another added problem/feature that I'll be adding is: How would you manage to solve the same problem but with the added complexity of data streaming: Instead of loading the CSV, just imagine that you have a continuos stream of data and you have to detect the outliers as the data is arriving*